-The City Council, at their 2018 goal setting session, adopted Pet-Friendly Community: Policy Direction and Actions as a Policy Agenda High Priority.
+The City Council, at their 2018 goal setting session, adopted Pet-Friendly Community: Policy Direction and Actions as a Policy Agenda High Priority for 2018-2020.
 The guidance from the Council included that this would not be only about pets in parks but would engage partners in how we could become a more pet-friendly community.
 According to Iowa Code Chapter 717E, “pet” means a living animal which is limited to a dog, cat, or an animal normally maintained in a small tank or cage in or near a residence, including but not limited to a rabbit, gerbil, hamster, mouse, parrot, canary, mynah, finch, tropical fish, goldfish, snake, turtle, gecko, or iguana.

 The 2017 Imagine Dubuque Comprehensive Plan also contains recommendations related to pet-friendly community.